Metawidget is proudly: Open Source (OSI) Friend of the JBoss Community

 Inspect: all Metawidgets, regardless of which front-end they are native to, use a common inspection process to inspect the existing back-end architecture

-Properties: Metawidget inspects runtime properties from objects such as JavaBeans, GroovyBeans and Scala objects
+Properties: Metawidget inspects runtime properties from objects such as JavaBeans, Scala objects and JavaScript objects

-Annotations: Metawidget inspects runtime Java objects for existing annotations, such as JPA and Hibernate Validator annotations
+Annotations: Metawidget inspects runtime objects for existing annotations, such as JPA and Hibernate Validator annotations

 XML: Metawidget inspects existing XML configuration files, such as